Top tips: Supporting nursery children to manage feelings

 child hugging teddy bear looking worried

-As an early years practitioner, you must be supporting children’s development in this area by providing children with opportunities to experience and explore a range of different interactions and emotions from a secure base.
+As an early years practitioner, you can support children’s development in this area by providing children with opportunities to experience and explore a range of different interactions and emotions from a secure base.

-There are some great resources out there to support PSED, however, nothing can replace the power of positive interactions with experienced and knowledgeable practitioners.
+There are some great resources available to support PSED, however, nothing can replace the power of positive interactions with experienced and knowledgeable practitioners.

 By using some of the tools below, you can equip the children in your care with the skills for success!